 for some of the days missed at work due to jury duty.

 We encourage employers and employees to be civic minded.
 Depending on location, employer

 for voting rights will differ.
 However, we encourage companies to provide employees with time to exercise their voting rights.
 If you’re worried about office productivity, create a schedule that allows employees to vote at different times.

 We have seen companies give anywhere from 12-16 weeks of paid leave to new parents depending on how long they have been at the company.

 has crowdsourced information from maternity and paternity plans from companies if you want to benchmark against companies in your industry.

 How do we make this easy for our employees to understand?

-(a Homebrew portfolio company) has created a simple
+(a former Homebrew portfolio company) has created a simple

 explaining Parental Leave in an easy to read Q&A form.
 For ManagedbyQ, the employee’s length of service is directly correlated with the amount of paid leave they are entitled to.
 This is one way of handling parental benefits but not the only way.
 Some companies standardize parental leave with tenure not being a factor.